cemacrr/comet-licsar/source/software_version_control.rst

 * `GitLab Pricing`_ information
 * `Github Pricing`_ information

-In the past GitLab allowed private repositories at the non charged level, where as GitHub did not, and this could have been one of the main reasons why GitLab was originally chosen for the COMET LiCS repositories.
+In the past GitLab allowed private repositories at the non charged level, where as GitHub did not, and this could have been one of the main reasons why GitLab was originally chosen for the COMET LiCSAR repositories.

 Where GitLab allows repositories to be organised in `GitLab Groups`_, GitHub uses `GitHub Organisations`_, for example, the `Met Office GitHub Organisation`_.